• Skip to primary navigation

 1. Bloody Mary Shrimp

-2. If your shrimp is still frozen, place it into a bowl and put it in the sink under a continous stream of cool water.
-This will quickly thaw the grits in 10-15 minutes.
+2. If your shrimp is still frozen, place it into a bowl and put it in the sink under a continuous stream of cool water.
+This will quickly thaw the shrimp in 10-15 minutes.

 3. Pat thawed shrimp dry with a paper towel and season lightly with celery salt and pepper.
 Melt butter in a wide saucepan and add the shrimp.
 Cook for about 1 minute on each side and then remove shrimp to a plate, reserving the remaining butter in the pan.
 Note: you don't want the shrimp to be fully cooked just yet.